Low-level waste

+Low-level waste (LLW) or low-level radioactive waste (LLRW) is a category of nuclear waste.
+The definition of low-level waste is set by the nuclear regulators of individual countries, though the International Atomic Energy Agency (IAEA) provides recommendations.

+LLW includes items that have become contaminated with radioactive material or have become radioactive through exposure to neutron radiation.
+This waste typically consists of contaminated protective shoe covers and clothing, wiping rags, mops, filters, reactor water treatment residues, equipments and tools, luminous dials, medical tubes, swabs, injection needles, syringes, and laboratory animal carcasses and tissues.

+LLW in the United Kingdom

+In the UK, LLW is defined as waste with specific activities below 12 gigabecquerel/tonne (GBq/t) beta/gamma and below 4 GBq/t alpha emitting nuclides.
+Waste with specific activities above these thresholds are categorised as either Intermediate-level waste (ILW) or high heat generating waste depending upon the heat output of the waste.

+Very Low Level Waste (VLLW) is a sub-category of LLW.
+VLLW is LLW that is suitable disposal with regular household or industrial waste at specially permitted landfill facilities.
+The major components of VLLW from nuclear sites are building rubble, soil and steel items.
+These arise from the dismantling and demolition of nuclear reactors and facilities.

+LLW in the United States

-Low-level waste (LLW) or Low-level radioactive waste (LLRW) is nuclear waste that does not fit into the categorical definitions for intermediate-level waste (ILW), high-level waste (HLW), spent nuclear fuel (SNF), transuranic waste (TRU), or certain byproduct materials known as 11e(2) wastes, such as uranium mill tailings.
+LLW in the United States is defined as nuclear waste that does not fit into the categorical definitions: high-level waste (HLW), spent nuclear fuel (SNF), transuranic waste (TRU), or certain byproduct materials known as 11e(2) wastes, such as uranium mill tailings.
 In essence, it is a definition by exclusion, and LLW is that category of radioactive wastes that do not fit into the other categories.
 If LLW is mixed with hazardous wastes as classified by RCRA, then it has a special status as mixed low-level waste (MLLW) and must satisfy treatment, storage, and disposal regulations both as LLW and as hazardous waste.
 While the bulk of LLW is not highly radioactive, the definition of LLW does not include references to its activity, and some LLW may be quite radioactive, as in the case of radioactive sources used in industry and medicine.

-LLW includes items that have become contaminated with radioactive material or have become radioactive through exposure to neutron radiation.
-This waste typically consists of contaminated protective shoe covers and clothing, wiping rags, mops, filters, reactor water treatment residues, equipments and tools, luminous dials, medical tubes, swabs, injection needles, syringes, and laboratory animal carcasses and tissues.
-The radioactivity can range from just above background levels found in nature to very highly radioactive in certain cases such as parts from inside the reactor vessel in a nuclear power plant.

-The definition of low-level waste is set by the nuclear regulators of individual countries, though the International Atomic Energy Agency (IAEA) provides recommendations.
-Some countries, such as France, specify categories for long-lived low- and intermediate-level waste.
-U.S. regulations do not define the category of intermediate-level waste.